softworkz/embyuserwiki/Movie-naming.md

          deleted-scenes.mkv
 ```

+**Note**: Be sure the movie file has been put in place and properly recognized by the server before adding extras to avoid the extras being mis-identified as movies themselves.

 ## Video images

 Images are supported in video folders.
 Below is a table of the supported image file names.
 Supported image extensions are **jpg**, **jpeg**, **png** and **tbn**.